 Medeia Sharif gifted me this awesome award earlier this week!
 What a fun post.

-Along with receiving this award, you must also share your top five favorite books you have ever read.
+The rules for this award: This award is for book bloggers only.
+To receive this award the blog must be at least 50% about books (reading or writing is okay) Along with receiving this award, you must also share your top five favorite books you have ever read.
 (More than five is okay) You must give this award to 5-10 other lucky book blogs you adore.

 Here are my top five books (I reserve the right to change my mind at any time...I've so many books to love and gush over, tomorrow's list may be completely different!
 Ha!)
 I've stuck to fiction, and listed five books that I would read again and again.